 What Type Of Rice Cooker Do I Need?

 Such a good question.
 And the short answer is that it really comes down to personal preference.
 In Costa Rica, most people cook meals for a crowd.

 There’s almost never just two people cooking for each other- the person who cooks does so for lots of people.
-So– you will generally find most houses have an 8 or 12 cup rice cooker.
+So– you will generally find most houses have an 8-cup rice cooker.

 However, here at my house, I like to cook fresh rice for each meal- I don’t love to reheat or reuse rice for a main meal.
 We are a family of 4 and 3 of us don’t eat that much rice with our meals.
 I prefer the way rice cooks up in a full rice cooker, but I rarely cook more than 3 or 4 cups of rice at a time.
 That’s why I love to use a 4 cup rice cooker for our family.